"We spread hope

 Volunteer

 Over the years, volunteers have been a cornerstone for Sumba Hospitality Foundation.
-Volunteering on Sumba or remote, it’s all possible.
+Share you experience with us and join our diverse team.

-“We want to end the circle of poverty by giving hope and opportunities to the youth of Sumba.”
+“We want to end the cycle of poverty by giving hope and opportunities to the youth of Sumba.”

 A growing impact on Sumba